uri-library-data-services/iassist-preview/content/blog/86-helpful-tools-data-professional-plus-45-bonus-tools.md

 1. [10 Search Engines to Explore the Invisible Web](http://www.makeuseof.com/tag/10-search-engines-explore-deep-invisible-web/)
-    Like the header says\...
+    Like the header says...
 2. [Scirus - for scientific information](http://www.scirus.com/srsapp/)
     The most comprehensive scientific research tool on the web.
-With over 410 million scientific items indexed at last count, it allows researchers to search for not only journal content but also scientists\' homepages, courseware, pre-print server material,
+With over 410 million scientific items indexed at last count, it allows researchers to search for not only journal content but also scientists' homepages, courseware, pre-print server material,
     patents and institutional repository and website information.
 3. [TechXtra: Engineering, Mathematics, and Computing](http://www.techxtra.ac.uk/index.html) TechXtra is a